Nabizzle/Hexapod/Code/hexapod/README.md

 Querrys the Raspberry Pi Zero W for the wrist flexor and wrist extensor EMG values.
 The EMG values are constrained between 0 and 1 and the EMG values are output as a two value list with the flexor and extensor values respectivly.

 ## Lynxmotiohn SSC-32U Driver
-Functions to communicate with the Lynxmotiohn SSC-32U to drive the 18 servos of the hexapod
+Functions to communicate with the Lynxmotion SSC-32U to drive the 18 servos of the hexapod

 ### angleToPW
 Takes in an angle in degrees and finds the pulse width of the pulse pulse width modulation signal